 "Many thanks to everyone who has been involved in making this happen, specifically Louise Chatterton Luchuk, for approving my learning plan for CDAP 100, with the creation of this lab, and to Pamela Johnson, manager of the Centre for Behavioural Studies for supporting the logistical aspects of the clinic."
 Thanks to Christiane, her students and the families who all made our first experience in running a learning clinic so successful.

-The Centre for Behavioural Studies celebrates its grand opening by providing a promotional discount for the RBT training and testing!
+The Centre for Behavioural Studies celebrates its 1st year in operation by providing a promotional discount for the RBT training and testing!
 Learn more by visiting our registration page!

 For more information, please visit this site for updates, and we welcome you to sign up for our Newsletter.